Zac2116/TextMining/README.md

 ## Objective
 What is our goal

-## Data Clean
+## Data Cleaning
 - Fixed typo: “helloWorld” －> "hello World"
-- Cleaned stop words
+- Cleaned stop words: delete words like "the", "and"
 - Replace synomous words
-- Cleared insignificant punctuation
+- Cleared insignificant punctuation: "#.,"
-- Cleared plurality
+- Cleared plurality: "feet" -> foot
 - Changed to word sterm